 - Derek Bambauer is a Professor of Law at the University of Arizona, where he studies Internet law and intellectual property.
 His research treats Internet censorship, cybersecurity, and intellectual property.
 Bambauer spent two years as a Research Fellow at the Berkman Center for Internet & Society at Harvard Law School.
 His recent post about the Apple/FBI tension is here: http://blogs.harvard.edu/infolaw/2016/02/19/the-iphone-writ-large/

 - Jane Bambauer is a professor of law in the James E. Rogers College of Law.
 Her research assesses the social costs and benefits of data, and questions the wisdom of many popular privacy laws.

-- David Cuillier is the Director of the School of Journalism at the University.
+- David Cuillier is Professor and the former Director of the School of Journalism at the University.
 He researches access to government information, including its intersection with new technologies and privacy, and teaches data analysis and visualization.

 - Jennifer Earl is a Professor of Sociology.
 Her research focuses on social movements and the sociology of law, with research emphases on the Internet and social movements, social movement repression, and legal change.
 She is Director Emerita of the Center for Information Technology and Society and Director Emerita of the Technology and Society PhD Emphasis, both at the University of California, Santa Barbara.

 - Samara Klar, Assistant Professor of Political Science, studies how individuals' personal identities and social surroundings influence their political attitudes and behaviors.